Alabama Car Insurance Claim Lawyers

 Most motor vehicle accident victims use their health or MedPay insurance to pay their bills while their case is pending.
 We can explain when and how you can use this part of your or your family member’s policy.

 Often, when you’re being treated at the emergency room, medical staff will ask for your car insurance information.
 We advise providing your health insurance information only, and here’s why.

 Car insurance companies don’t pay medical bills directly to hospitals or doctors, no matter who is found responsible for your accident.
 They pay you, as the claimant, directly, when and if there’s a settlement.
 Sometimes this process can take months or even years, and in the meantime, your medical bills could go into collections and affect your credit.
 And, if too much time passes or your claim is denied, you may be responsible for paying the entire amount of your medical bills.
 Submitting your bills to your health insurance directly and promptly can avoid these issues.

 Using health insurance can maximize the amount of compensation you receive from the car insurance company upon settling your claim.
 If you use your auto insurance to pay for your medical bills, you receive the rate the hospital charges the car insurance company.
 However, health insurance companies get huge discounts from medical providers.
 Using your health insurance after a car accident gives you the benefit of your health insurance company’s discount.

-Skilled Huntsville UM/UIM car accident lawyers
+Skilled Huntsville UM/UIM car accident lawyers helping victims in Alabama

 At Martin & Helms, our attorneys have a deep understanding of the auto insurance industry.
 If you were injured in an accident with an uninsured or underinsured driver, talk to us as soon as possible.
 We’ll provide knowledgeable guidance and work with you to secure maximum compensation for your claim.
-Call us today at 256-539-1990 or complete our contact form to schedule a free consultation.
-We also serve clients in Decatur, Athens and Madison, and throughout Alabama.
+Call us today at 256-858-7102 or complete our contact form to schedule a free consultation.
+We also serve clients in Decatur, Athens, and Madison, and throughout Alabama.